 Basic movement Set of movements carried out by a player on with/without the ball court.
 Bouncing the ball Rebounding the ball from the court.
 Catching the ball Take hold of the ball after a pass from another player.
-A player positioned largely around the midcourt Centre back (CB) who initiates the offensive play, shoots or tries to penetrate the defence; also called a "playmaker".
+Centre back (CB) A player positioned largely around the midcourt who initiates the offensive play, shoots or tries to penetrate the defence; also called a "playmaker".
 Changing direction Altering the position towards which someone moves.
-Count notones (CD) Referee behind the attacking team watching for Court referee (CR) any defensive or offensive fouls by the court players or any possession violations.
-Referee on the outer goal line who watches for Goal line referee any violations and verifies if the ball completely (GR) crossed the goal line for a goal.
-A player positioned inside the goalkeeping area Goalkeeper who is - opposed to field players - allowed to use ' his legs.
+Court referee (CR) Referee behind the attacking team watching for any defensive or offensive fouls by the court players or any possession violations.
+Goal line referee (GR) Referee on the outer goal line who watches for any violations and verifies if the ball completely crossed the goal line for a goal.
+Goalkeeper A player positioned inside the goalkeeping area who is - opposed to field players - allowed to use his legs.
 Handling the ball Dribbling, catching or passing the ball.
-A player positioned on the left hand side of the Left back (LB) middle back carrying out action in the second line of the attack.
+Left back (LB) A player positioned on the left hand side of the middle back carrying out action in the second line of the attack.
 Left-handed player Player using and throwing with his left hand.
-Left wing (LW) A player positioned on the left side of the court 1.1 Playing position in attack.
-A player who is active Line player (LP) largely around the six-metre line among the defenders; also called "pivot" There are up to five efficials controlling and EHF Officials There are up to five officials controlling and administering an EHF handball game: two referees, a timekeeper, a scorekeeper, an EHF observer and an EHF supervisor The seven playing positions are: goalkeeper, left Playing positions wing, left back, middle back, line player, right J 9 1 back and right wing.
+Left wing (LW) A player positioned on the left side of the court Line player (LP) Playing position in attack.
+A player who is active largely around the six-metre line among the defenders; also called "pivot" EHF Officials There are up to five officials controlling and administering an EHF handball game: two referees, a timekeeper, a scorekeeper, an EHF observer and an EHF supervisor Playing positions The seven playing positions are: goalkeeper, left wing, left back, middle back, line player, right back and right wing.
 Passing the ball Throwing he ball to another player from the team.